 Doug Walker: I'm not going back.

-Critic: Yeah?
+Yeah?
 Then why don't you just make me go away?

 — The Review Must Go On

-Peter Soulless: By having grown-up humor, we make it more adult.
+, we make it more adult.
 By modernising the dialogue, we make it more timeless.
 And by changing the source material, we show how much we want to make it even better.

 Critic: No!
 Every single thing you said, you got backwards.
 By having grown-up humor, you make it more childish.
 By modernising the dialogue, you make it more dated.
 And by changing the source material, you show how much you don't respect what's already perfect!
 I'm not going to act like everything Seuss wrote was a masterpiece, but when he got it right, he got it right.
 They don't need to be updated, they don't need to be fixed.
 They don't even really need to have movies made about them.
 But if you're going to do it, the very least you can do is understand the source material.

 Peter Soulless: Well, of course I understand the source material.
 They're just simple kids' books.